postgres-ai/docs/docs/joe-bot/configuration-options.md

           # Web UI channel ID.
 Feel free to choose any name, it is just an alias.
           # This is what users see in browser.
           - channelID: ProductionDB

+            # Postgres.ai Platform project to which user sessions are to be assigned.
+            project: "demo"

             # Database Lab alias from the "dblabServers" section.
             dblabServer: prod1